Study abroad students register as Visiting Students and can take up to five modules (classes) per semester at UCD.

 If you have difficulty, meet with the study abroad advisor for assistance.

-All students at the Duquesne in Dublin campus must register with their Duquesne Academic Advisor for:
+All Duquesne in Dublin students must register with their Duquesne Academic Advisor for:

 STYI: Study Abroad Ireland course place holder and